zzhangjii/learning-library/ApplicationIntegration-labguide.md

     order request processing:

     - Select the *Form Approval Pattern* at the right so that we don’t start with a blank model.
-Just as the Integration tooling had styles to preconfigure artifacts and save you time, the Process tooling has patterns.
+Just as the Integration tooling had *styles* to preconfigure artifacts and save you time, the Process tooling has *patterns*.
 The Form Approval pattern fits our needs well.
-The Create Process dialog appears.
+The *Create Process* dialog appears.

     - In the Create Process dialog, fill in the fields: